Tuesday, 16 February 2016

 Deaths Cambridge 1863

-Mary Rivett b1809 married James Hicks at Cambridge in early 1863.
+Mary Rivett 54 (b1809) married widower James Hicks 62 at Cambridge in early 1863.
+Mary and James were living less than a mile apart in 1861.
 Sadly Mary Hicks nee Rivett seems to have died later that same year, aged 55 (Camdex).

 According to the 1851 census record Jeremiah was born in 1792 at All Saints Parish, Cambridge.
 A birth year of 1792 fits in with his given age of 69 at the time he died in 1861.
 However, other Cambridge records indicate his birth year was more likely c1784, making him about the same age as his wife.
 For an unknown reason, Jeremiah seems to have understated his age in later life.